Can I use laundry detergent to wash my car?

 If you are standing in your driveway with an empty bottle of car soap, you might be wondering, can I use laundry detergent to wash my car?
 It seems like a logical quick fix.
 After all, laundry detergent is designed to lift tough stains and grease from fabrics, so it should handle road grime on a vehicle.
 While it will certainly get the dirt off, the long-term consequences for your vehicle are far more serious than most car owners realize.

 At Vapor Auto Detailing, we see the results of DIY mishaps frequently.
 Using household cleaners might save you a trip to the store today, but it could cost you thousands in paint correction or detailing services later.
-Understanding why specific chemicals matter is the first step toward maintaining a showroom shine.
+Understanding why specific chemicals matter is the first step toward maintaining a showroom shine and also plays a role in determining the right car washing frequency for long-term vehicle care.

 Is Laundry Detergent Safe for Car Paint?